Advertising account executive

 As an advertising account executive, you'll need to:

-- liaise with, and act as the link between, the client and the advertising agency by maintaining regular contact with both
+- liaise with, and act as the link between, the client and the agency by maintaining regular contact with both

-- write client reports
+- write and distribute client contact reports and meeting notes

 Advertisement